giuliodondi/kOS-Shuttle-OPS3/README.md

 ## Requirements
 - Your KSP language **must be set to English** or else the script will not be able to execute actions on the Shuttle parts
+- If you use a joystick, check that the wheel steering axis is bound to the same control axs you use for yaw, or the program won't be able to stay on the runway on landing
 - A complete install of RSS/Realism Overhaul
 - kOS version 1.3 at least
 - kOS Ferram, now available on CKAN